-You can use the Oracle Label Security package EXECUTE privilege grants along with grants of the $policy\DBA$ role to achieve additional separation of duty.
+You can use the Oracle Label Security package EXECUTE privilege grants along with grants of the policy\DBA role to achieve additional separation of duty.
 The packages are categorized based on different tasks.
 For example, you could grant the EXECUTE privilege on the SA\COMPONENTS and SA\LABEL\ADMIN packages to one user or role to manage label definitions, and then grant EXECUTE on SA\USER\ADMIN to a different user or role to manage user labels and privileges.
 Both of these users or roles must also be granted the policy\DBA role for the policies for which they are responsible.
-In this way, different users can be responsible for the management of different aspects of the policies for which they are responsible.
-For example, user psmith could be responsible for the label definitions of the ols\hr\pol policy, and user tjones could be responsible for the label definitions of the ols\oe\pol policy.
-However, user psmith cannot modify label definitions for the ols\oe\pol policy, nor can tjones modify the ols\hr\pol policy label definitions.
+In this way, different users can be responsible for the management of different aspects of the policies for which they are responsible for the label definitions of the ols\hr\pol policy, and user tjones could be responsible for the label definitions of the ols\oe\pol policy.
+However, user psmith cannot modify label definitions for the ols\oe\pol policy, nor can tjones modify the ols hr pol policy label definitions.